DrDoofenshmirz/drug_development-/Docking.md

- <h3 align="center">  When labelling is complete, we can concatenate (join together) the library file with the original SMILES file for the ligand from the PDB file.</h3>
+ <h3 align="center">  When labelling is complete 🚀, we can concatenate (join together) the library file with the original SMILES file for the ligand from the PDB file.</h3>

   ```